xayfuu/IP-Practice/README.md

 Small program to print Local IP, Network IP, Broadcast IP and Netmask (IPv4 only).

 Written for practice in a Networking lecture at Uni.
-Keeping it here for future.